jpb7/stash/README.md

 	stash init

-The contents of a given stash will be viewable with:
+The contents of the stash are viewable with:

 	stash list

-The basic syntax of the remaining commands will be:
+Basic syntax of the remaining commands is:

 	stash <cmd> <file>

-So, to encrypt a given file and add it to the stash, one could use:
+So, to encrypt a given file and add it to the stash, use:

 	stash add <file>

-One could also encrypt and copy that file into the stash by using:
+To encrypt a copy of that file into the stash, use:

 	stash copy <file>

-To grab an encrypted file from the stash, decrypt it, and drop it into the current directory, one can use:
+To decrypt a stashed file and drop it into the current directory, use:

 	stash grab <file>